Senior Director, Innovation and Partnerships at CBC News, Current Affairs and Local

-Kenny Yum, RSJ '98, is Chief of Staff and Senior Director at CBC News
+Kenny Yum, RSJ '98, is the Senior Director, Innovation and Partnerships at CBC News, Current Affairs.
+This interview was conducted when he was the Local Chief of Staff and Senior Director at CBC News.

 How has your journalism degree helped you?

 My Ryerson education opened the door to my first internships, that led to jobs and that ultimately bought me to where I am today.
 The connections to the industry were important but what I take from my days at J-Schools were many of the basics I stress with staff that come into my newsrooms.